-To use simple computer simulation software to help students learn how magnetic flux through a coil in a magnetic field depends on the coil's orientation with respect to the field.
+To compare a simple computer simulation (movie) to help students learn how magnetic flux through a coil in a magnetic field depends on the orientation with respect to the field.
 The students are to watch how the flux changes as the angle between the normal to the coil and the magnetic field varies.

-The "Flux Simulation" program should be located on the desktop.
+The "Flux Simulation" program should be located in the Physics folder on the desktop.